rediacc/www/src/content/docs/en/dynamic-resource-scaling.md

 **Note:** This is a **use case example** demonstrating how Rediacc can solve this problem.
 As a startup, these scenarios represent potential applications rather than completed case studies.

 **Crisis Scenario:** AI training times **extended 2-3 times**, causing project delays.
-Engineers experienced significant productivity loss while waiting for resources, threatening the company's competitive advantage.
+Engineers experienced significant productivity loss while waiting for resources, threatening the organization's competitive advantage.

 ## The Problem

-The company's software engineers are experiencing performance issues with **on-premise** servers used for **AI model training**:
+The organization's software engineers are experiencing performance issues with **on-premise** servers used for **AI model training**:
 * During **office hours** (08:00-17:00), server requests reach 99% capacity
 * Training requiring high processing power causes the hardware to **be insufficient**